top of page

 The exhibit will be organized into four thematic sections: The Stamp Act Crisis (1760s), The Early 1770s and the March Toward War, Philadelphia in 1776, and Constitutional Thinking and James Wilson’s Manuscript.

-Support for these exhibits comes from The Haverford Trust Company and the Philadelphia Funder Collaborative for the Semiquincentennial.
+Support for these exhibits comes from the Philadelphia Funder Collaborative for the Semiquincentennial.